 The legally binding international treaty on climate change sets the target of limiting global warming to well below 2°, preferably to 1.5° compared to pre-industrial levels.

-Following the 28th UN Climate Change Conference of the Parties (COP28), Agriland spoke to Christian Aid Ireland’s policy and advocacy officer, Ross Fitzpatrick about Ireland’s in role climate finance.
+Following the 28th UN Climate Change Conference of the Parties (COP28), Agriland spoke to Christian Aid Ireland’s policy and advocacy officer, Ross Fitzpatrick about Ireland’s role in climate finance.

 Loss and damage